How to get emotional support if someone you love has pancreatic cancer

 Organisations supporting carers

 There are organisations across the UK that provide information, help and emotional support to people caring for someone with cancer.
 These include Carers UK, Carers Trust, Macmillan Cancer Support and Maggie’s.
 If you live in Wales, you can get support from Tenovus Cancer Care.
-If you live in Northern Ireland, Cancer Focus NI and Action Cancer provide support.
+If you live in Northern Ireland, Cancer Focus Northern Ireland and Action Cancer provide support.

 Quotemarks Created with Sketch.